SpencerTSmith/Heraclitus/README.md

 - Improve immediate rendering batching
     - Look for already started batches that match state and append... or...
     - Sort batches by state change when flushing
+    - Maybe not... this might be the job of higher level layers
+        - The UI will want its draw commands submitted in a particular order...
+        - So far don't think it matters for 3d debug visuals
 - Sort of just normalizing vectors everywhere, probably redundantly... profile and find out if this is significant enough to fix
 - More AZDO:
     - Texture handles
     - Multi-draw indirect
-        - Try with just doing so for models with multiple mesh primitives... looks simple before doing next step
+        - Try with just doing so for models with multiple mesh primitives... looks simple to do before doing next step
     - Put all normal geometry into one vertex buffer, both for locality reasons and to allow for multi-draw-indirect
+- Cache calculated world AABB's, have dirty flag if world transform has changed and need to recalc

 # Complete:
 - AABB basic collision detection and response